amyrmhdyfrhzady/FREEDOMPROJECT/README.md

 **fileexpelorer** is a utility bot Builded for cutdown network that downloads content from user-provided URLs.

 Simply send a URL to the bot, and it will automatically detect whether the link points to an HTML page or a downloadable file.
 If the target is a web page, the bot downloads the HTML content.
 If the target is a file, it downloads the original file and sends it back to the user.

+---

+# 🧨 Epic Update

+## 7.0.0
+## 🎥 instagram-reels-distributor

+Automatically monitors Instagram categories and Explore pages, downloads new Reels with Playwright, and delivers them directly to users who started the bot

+---

 #### ✨ Features